 - Indirect labor cost: This is the cost of any labor that supports direct labor in providing the services, for example, seasonal staff.

 Reducing the restaurant labor costs does not mean you abruptly start paying the employees less or randomly let go of your restaurant staff.
-Instead, you can try these seven golden tips that will help you keep your restaurant labor costs in check.
+Instead, you can try these seven golden ways to reduce labor costs without cutting headcount.

 1. Review The Current Salary And Compensation